Kirk Karwoski

 Kirk Karwoski is an American world champion powerlifter.
 Kirk is a 7 time USPF National Powerlifting Champion, a 6 time IPF World Powerlifting Champion and an IPF Junior World Powerlifting Champion.

-Kirk is widely considered one of the greatest squatters in the history of powerlifting, he currently holds the International Powerlifting Federation equipped world record in the squat of 455 kg.(1,003 lbs.) in the 125 kg. weight class which was set in 1995.
+Kirk is widely considered one of the greatest squatters in the history of powerlifting.
+He currently holds the International Powerlifting Federation equipped world record in the squat of 455 kg.(1,003 lbs.) in the 125 kg. weight class which was set in 1995.
 Leading up to that competition he squatted that 1000 lbs. for 2 reps in training.

-Many people recognize Kirk's 800lbs x 5 raw squat to be the most impressive set in history, as he wasn't even at his max weight at the time.
+Kirk squatted 800 pounds for five reps, an athletic feat considered to be the most impressive set of all time by Marty Gallagher of the publication Iron History.